-Students who have registered in advance may drop or add courses using UDPHONE, the interactive voice response system and SIS+ Personal Access, the interactive student information system available on the Web.
+Students who have registered in advance may drop or add courses using SIS+ Personal Access, the interactive student information system available on the Web.
 SIS+ Personal Access is available on electronic kiosks on campus, or by using a secure web browser at computing sites on campus, from campus housing or through a network connection at home or residence hall room.
-Specified dates for using UDPHONE and SIS+ Personal Access drop/add systems are announced in each registration booklet.
+Specified dates for using the SIS+ Personal Access drop/add system are announced in each registration booklet.
 Typically, the service is available a few weeks before course work begins for each term.

 The University strongly encourages all students to finalize course selections before the first day of classes.
-Nevertheless, students may still drop or add a course, or specify audit or pass/fail status using UDPHONE or SIS+ Personal Access during the first 10 days of classes in the fall and spring, or during the first four days of winter and summer session classes.
+Nevertheless, students may still drop or add a course, or specify audit or pass/fail status using SIS+ Personal Access during the first 10 days of classes in the fall and spring, or during the first four days of winter and summer session classes.
 Students who change to or from a pass/fail status at any time should consult with an advisor.
 Freshmen should consult with their advisors before making any registration changes.
-All changes in registration, particularly those made using UDPHONE or SIS+ during non-business hours, are subject to review by the University Registrar before they are considered final.
+All changes in registration, particularly those made using SIS+ during non-business hours, are subject to review by the University Registrar before they are considered final.